 Door numbering signs will be installed centered on the doorframe head on the exterior (public) side of the door.
 The sign shall be plastic engraved and shall list the MAA door number.
 Sign size 1-1/2" x 4" with self-adhesive tape for mounting.
-If a fire alarm device is located in the room, the nameplate shall have a red background with white letters, otherwise it will have a black background with white letters.
+It will have a black background with white letters.
 Door number designations will be provided by the OFM.